LSEG-TH/Documents/Dashboard Specification.md

 ## Key Numbers
 Key number displays on a side of dashboard.
-* **Average Rating** is calculate by using a simple average formula, _Average = {Sum of Observations} ÷ {Total number of Observations}_.
+* **Average Rating** is calculated by using a simple average formula, _Average = {Sum of Observations} ÷ {Total number of Observations}_.
 Data is calculated by using rating from all traveller in last 12 months.
-* **Average Monthly** is calculate by using a simple average formula, _Average = {Sum of Observations} ÷ {Total number of Observations}_.
+* **Average Monthly** is calculated by using a simple average formula, _Average = {Sum of Observations} ÷ {Total number of Observations}_.
 Data is calculated by using rating from all traveller in last 12 months.
 * **ESG** is Environmental, social, and governance ([ESG](https://en.wikipedia.org/wiki/Environmental,_social,_and_corporate_governance)) scores that assess and gived by LSEG (London Stock Exchange Group)